astefanutti/metrics-aspectj/README.md

   and load time waving (LTW) (with a Java agent) and implements AOP with class instrumentation (byte code manipulation)
 + Spring AOP does not support the whole AspectJ aspect definition and does not support compile time waving
 + Spring AOP implements AOP either using (see [Spring proxying mechanisms][1]):
     + JDK dynamic proxies, which add little runtime overhead, increase stack traces, and can be incompatible with other Spring functionality like Spring JMX (for dynamic MBean export for example)
     + Or CGLIB (byte code manipulation), that has to be added as a runtime dependency:
-    + It dynamically extends classes thus it is incompatible with `final` classes
+        + It dynamically extends classes thus it is incompatible with `final` classes or methods
         + CGLIB development isn't active, Hibernate has been deprecating it in favor of Javassist (see [Deprecated CGLIB support][2])
 + AJDT (AspectJ Development Tools) provides deep integration between AspectJ and the Eclipse platform which is not possible with Spring AOP due to the runtime / dynamic nature of the AOP implementation